 Hiring a DUI attorney will be the best case scenario for nearly everyone, even considering the price.
-A good lawyer will help you gain the difference between having the judge completely dismiss your case to having a huge effect on your life and bank account.
-Some DUI clients have the incorrect belief that their case is set in stone and cannot be fought and so they go with a public offender to try to save some money.
-In many cases this is not true; cases can be fought and won on the DUI side with the best DUI attorney.
+A good lawyer will help you gain the difference between having the Judge completely dismiss your case to having a huge effect on your life and bank account.
+Some DUI clients have the incorrect belief that their case is set in stone and cannot fight, so they go with a public offender to try to save some money.
+In many cases this is not true; cases can fought and won on the DUI side with the best DUI attorney.
 There are pros and cons to both, and hopefully this will help you decide which one is right for your specific situation.

 Pros for Hiring a DUI Attorney